Fred Whittingham

-Fred George "Mad Dog" Whittingham (February 4, 1939 – October 27, 2003) was an American football player and coach.
+Fred George "Mad Dog" Whittingham (February 4, 1939 – October 27, 2003) was an American professional football player and coach.
 He played as a linebacker in the National Football League (NFL) for the Los Angeles Rams, Philadelphia Eagles, New Orleans Saints, and Dallas Cowboys.
 Whittingham played college football at Brigham Young University (BYU) and California Polytechnic State University.
 He coached in the NFL and at the college level from 1973 to 2000.

 Early years

 Whittingham was born in Boston, Massachusetts on February 4, 1939.
 He was placed in state foster care until he was adopted by the Whittinghams, who lived in Warwick, Rhode Island, when he was nine months old.
-He attended Warwick Veterans Memorial High School where he played football, basketball, baseball, and track.
-He was an All-State selection in football] basketball, and track.
+He attended Warwick Veterans Memorial High School where he played football, basketball, and baseball, while also participating in track.
+He was an All-State selection in football, basketball, and track.

 He had a troubled youth and missed half of his senior season, which scared schools away, even though he was considered one of the best athletes in the New England area.

 Whittingham was voted as one of the 50 best athletes of the century in Rhode Island.

 College career

-Whittingham accepted a scholarship from Brigham Young University, after it was the only Division I school offer he received.
+Whittingham accepted a scholarship from BYU, after it was the only Division I school offer he received.
 He played defensive end for the football team.

 He was a part of the Tom Lee boxing team, based on a recommendation he received to control his temper.
 He won the 1958 Intermountain Heavyweight Championship and the Regional Golden Gloves competition in Las Vegas, receiving offers to turn professional.

 In 1959, he decided to transfer to Cal Poly San Luis Obispo, before facing the possibility of being expelled after incurring in violations to the school's conduct code.

 On October 29, 1960, he was in a hospital with a concussion and didn't travel with his football team, making him one of the survivors of the crash of the Cal-Poly team plane in Toledo, Ohio, as the Mustangs were returning to California from a game against Bowling Green University.
 One of his surviving teammates was Ted Tollner, who would also later become a football coach in the NFL.

 He was a three-year starter in football, playing tight end on offense and defensive end on defense, while earning Little All-American honors in 1961.
 In his senior season he played offensive guard, earning All-Coast honors.
 During his college career, he also competed in track and field, finishing third in the discus and the shot put events in the 1961 California Collegiate Athletic Association Championships.

 In 2002, he was inducted into Cal Poly Athletics Hall of fame.

 Professional career

 Los Angeles Rams

-Whittingham was signed as an undrafted free agent by the Los Angeles Rams after the 1963 NFL Draft.
+Whittingham was signed as an undrafted free agent by the Los Angeles Rams after the 1963 NFL draft.
 He injured his knee as a rookie and was placed on the injured reserve list.
 He played guard, before being waived on September 1, 1965.